MoraKanHan/Banana-Navigator/README.md

 <img class="image--26lOQ" src="https://video.udacity-data.com/topher/2018/June/5b1ab4b0_banana/banana.gif" alt="" width="400px">

 <h3>Rewards</h3>
 A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
-Thus, the goal of Double DQN agent is to collect as many yellow bananas as possible while avoiding blue bananas.
+Thus, the goal of DQN and Double DQN agents is to collect as many yellow bananas as possible while avoiding blue bananas.

 <h3>Environment</h3>
 The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around agent's forward direction.
 Given this information, the agent has to learn how to best select actions.
 Four discrete actions are available, corresponding to: